Travelling to Fukuoka, Japan?

 Later in the night at Nakasu

 A walk down any of Nakasu’s streets from 9pm will make you understand why this area has the nickname of Fukuoka’s “amusement” destination.
 Many venues were not obvious in their red-light nature (the windows are tinted), and I was intrigued by the “Information Centres” that were seemingly ever-present.
 I did venture inside one and discovered that these indeed provided information on certain … services.
 There were also many bars that offered a set period of time where you could have unlimited drinks while talking to a female bartender.
-I was most surprised when I was walking and saw women who simply stood on the pavement.
+I was most surprised when I was walking and saw many women who simply stood on the pavement.
 Each had a sign around their neck with a per hour price.
 I assume this is for drinking with her.